 This directory contains a little over 100 games for you to choose from.
 It’s got a simple list style: not as descriptive as the rest in this list, but you can browse and choose what you want quickly.

 This directory has the benefit of having one of the better eye-pleasing designs compared to the rest.
-Not much sets MMO Games.com apart from the rest, but they do have specific categories for mobile and Facebook games.
+Not much sets MMO Games.com apart from the rest, but they do have specific categories for Facebook games.

 The site features MMOs in general with a slight bias towards the MMORPG genre.